This post contains affiliate links. Please see our disclosure policy.

 • Cinnamon – Don’t love cinnamon?
 Try a pinch of nutmeg or cardamom instead.

-Step 1: Slice your ripe peaches and dump the peach slices into a buttered 9×13 baking dish or casserole dish.
+Step 1: Make the Peach Filling.
+Slice your ripe peaches and dump the peach slices into a buttered 9×13 baking dish or casserole dish.
 Toss them with sugar, cinnamon, nutmeg, and a splash of vanilla extract.
-This is just like making a peach cobbler dump cake!
+Spread in an even layer (as even as possible).

 Sliced peaches in the baking dish.

-Step 2: Pour the dry cake mix over the top of the peaches.
+Step 2: Add Cake Mix.
+Pour the dry cake mix over the top of the peaches.

 Cake mix poured over the peaches in the baking dish.

-Step 3: Pour the melted butter over the top of the cake mix.
+Step 3: Add Butter & Bake.
+Pour the melted butter over the top of the cake mix.
 Sprinkle with a little extra cinnamon sugar.
 Bake for 45-55 minutes, until the peaches are bubbling and the topping is golden brown.

 Melted butter poured over the cake mix and sprinkled with cinnamon sugar.

-Serve warm from the oven, with a big scoop of vanilla ice cream!
+Serve this delicious cobbler warm from the oven, with a big scoop of vanilla ice cream!
 This is the perfect dessert for summertime.
-And the best part is how easy this simple peach cobbler recipe is, while still being incredibly delicious
+And the best part is how easy this simple peach cobbler recipe is, while still being incredibly delicious!

 Expert Success Tips: